 Income tax is generally levied at a state-level on the income you earn within a tax year.
 Yet, Tennessee is one of several states that doesn’t levy a state-level income tax on personal income.
 Business income and real property taxes as well as sales taxes are levied in Tennessee.

 So, if you earn an income or live in Tennessee, do you have to pay Tennessee income taxes?

 Because Tennessee taxes do not include personal income, individuals are not subject to income tax on earnings.

 What’s the Tennessee Income Tax Rate?

-There is no income tax on wages in this state.
+There is no income tax on wages in this state, making it one of the states with the lowest taxes.
 Therefore, the Tennessee income tax rate is 0%.
 It does have, however, a flat 1 to 2% tax rate that applies to income earned from interest and dividends.

 Tennessee levies tax on other items, outside of income.
 This is how they collect money to pay for municipal items such as first responder services, infrastructure, roads, schools, and more.

 If you do owe Tennessee state taxes, other than income tax, you can learn more about what is taxed at the TN Department of Revenue website.
 State tax ranges from business and sales tax, to inheritance and gift tax.

 To pay taxes, you may do so online at https://tntap.tn.gov/eservices/_/.